Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 # ODYSSEY Development Guide

+## 🎯 Overview

+ODYSSEY is a **dual-interface application** with both GUI and CLI versions:

+- **🖥️ GUI Version**: Native macOS menu bar app with SwiftUI interface
+- **💻 CLI Version**: Command-line interface for remote automation

+Both versions share the same backend services and automation engine.

 ## 🖥️ System Requirements

-- macOS 15.0 or later
+- macOS 15 or later
-- Xcode 16.0 or later
+- Xcode 16 or later
 - Homebrew (for installing dependencies)

 ## 🚀 Quick Start (For Developers)